Love to Shop?

 Put Unused Electronics Back to Work

 Have you looked in that drawer or closet lately?
 Chances are you have many unused personal electronics still sitting around since the latest ‘upgrade.’
 Those items still have life in them but the longer they sit, the more likely they will have to be recycled rather than refurbished.
 Don’t delay.
 Donate unwanted electronics right away.
-Better yet, give the gift of electronics removal to friends or relatives.
-Help folks donate* TVs, CPUs, Laptops and Game Consoles right after the holidays.
 Put these valuable items back into action serving our local community through job training opportunities, technology grants for local schools and at risk families.

 Check Out These Great Resources:

-New!
-Master Recycler's Favorite Waste-Free Things to Give and Recieve
+Master Recycler's Favorite Waste-Free Things to Give and Receive

 Center for a New American Dream

 NRDC Green Gifts

 Ways to Trim Your Holiday Wasteline